 Haber grinned playfully.
-“Look we have to face the fact psychology confirms each of us on an individual level can’t come out and condemn a considerable portion of the population to death.
+“Look, we have to face the fact psychology confirms each of us on an individual level can’t come out and condemn a considerable portion of the population to death.
 We trust in reason, trust in fact, but that doesn't mean we aren't afraid of the guilt and restore each and every one of us will inevitably experience.”
-Thier silence was telling.
-They knew Haber was offering up an uncomfortable truth and not a single one among them had anything to offer once they were confronted by its ugly simplicity.
+Their silence was telling.
+They knew Haber was offering up an uncomfortable truth, and not a single one among them had anything to offer once they were confronted by its ugly simplicity.

 “I don’t know about all of you, but I’d like to know the methodology behind these models!”
 Someone shouted from the back row.

 “Of course,” Haber agreed earnestly.
-“Your staffs have already been given the full reports, and of course you can look over them yourselves.
-Just please bare in mind the clock is ticking,” Haber grimly reminded them.
+“Your staff have already been given the full reports, and of course you can look over them yourselves.
+Just please bear in mind the clock is ticking,” Haber grimly reminded them.
 “Fear not I know this executive body will choose wisely,” Haber assured them.

 The earth is scattered with the remains of dead civilizations.
 Once sprawling mighty metropolises that had receded to their core.
-Thier bustling centers now remote and forgotten places reclaimed by the natural world and buried under several stratospheres of time.
-None of these forgotten carcasses rotting away in an overgrown jungle or eroding in the sun-baked sands of the deserts came with a date of time of death.
-The when and how were subjects of infinite speculation.
-When these human composed supraorganisms ceased to be was subjective.
+Their bustling centers now remote and forgotten places reclaimed by the natural world and buried under several stratospheres of time.
+None of these forgotten carcasses rotting away in overgrown jungle or eroding in the sun-baked sands of the deserts came with a date of time of death.
+The when and how were subjects of endless speculation.
+When these human-composed supraorganisms ceased to be was subjective.
 Often their remains broke down, and those elements persisted in what came next.

 The monitors and administrators on Olduvai were aware the colony was having population control issues, but the simple mathematical solution led them to believe it was under control.
 Something else happened on TerraVitae.
 There was something plugged into the grid that began consuming massive quantities of energy.
-It was too much for the network of reactors to keep up with but for some reason whatever it was could not be shut down and so the system had to compensate or suffer an inevitable meltdown and render the planet uninhabitable.
-Since the parasite could not be extricated the only way to stay alive was by cutting off the colonists.
-Whatever was leaching on the colony’s energy couldn’t be spotted from space which meant it had to be somewhere underground.
+It was too much for the network of reactors to keep up with, but for some reason, whatever it was could not be shut down.
+So the system had to compensate or suffer an inevitable meltdown and render the planet uninhabitable.
+Since the parasite could not be extricated, the only way to stay alive was by cutting off the colonists.
+Whatever was leaching on the colony’s energy couldn’t be spotted from space, which meant it had to be somewhere underground.

 An observation vessel was dispatched to investigate.
 It orbited the planet for some time quietly sailing through space on the edge of the planet’s pale blue glow.
-Besides for a few storms the surface of the world seemed serene and through the viewing deck was like an elaborately painted ornament.
-The winding waterways that branched off into innumerable blue veins that snaked across vast, murky planes of green and brown and cut valleys and canyons into the jagged red summits of mountain ranges that clustered in seemingly random spots.
+Besides, for a few storms, the surface of the world seemed serene, and through the viewing deck was like an elaborately painted ornament.
+The winding waterways that branched off into a web of blue veins that snaked across vast, murky planes of green and brown and cut valleys and canyons into the jagged red summits of mountain ranges that clustered in seemingly random spots.
 The colony’s massive prefabricated industrial and administrative facilities, as well as the miles of corridors that connected them to each other, were even visible from beyond the sky.
 In many ways,

 TerraVitae was eerily similar to Earth.
 Everything from the blend of colors that formed its surface to its ghostly blue glow was reminiscent of humanity's own home planet.
 No matter how deeply humanity penetrated into the recesses of space planets like earth and

-TerraVitae were an extreme anomaly.
+TerraVitae were extreme anomalies.
 Places that formed despite incalculable odds and to the planet’s distant masters that made it invaluable.

 Despite the condition of the landing craft, the small exploratory party was mostly intact and functional.
 The first two emerged from the lacerated titanium.
 Neither one made a sound when the glowing alloy caused their flesh to melt and drip away like wax as it was stripped from their mechanical skeletons.
 They were synthetic organisms designed with the aesthetics of human beings in mind but without the need or ability to experience pain.

 The first two climbed out of the crater and took a moment to observe their surroundings.
-A third one emerged dragging the mangled body of the one casualty lost in the crash.
-Although they moved independently of each other they were not four but one.
-Thier singular consciousness resided inside the observation vessel drifting above.
+A third one emerged, dragging the mangled body of the one casualty lost in the crash.
+Although they moved independently of each other, they were not four but one.
+Their singular consciousness resided inside the observation vessel drifting above.
 Everything the machine bodies experienced was relayed and processed by a single digital mind that directed reaction and response.
-They had no impulses or instincts every action was a response determined by a remote quantum computer.
+They had no impulses or instincts.
+Every action was a response determined by a remote quantum computer.

 The CPU contained the most meticulously detailed manuals for maintaining and operating the facilities and systems that ran the colony.
 This system was meant to be the caretaker of the planet until a new generation of settlers could be gathered.